SscSPs/color/README.md

    The page will reload if you make edits.\
    You will also see any lint errors in the console.

-In the project directory, you can run the application by simply starting it up:

 # Contributions

 You are welcome to help improve this, I made this last year when i needed to try out a few things.